 Could use some more robust testing, which I can do when I'm back from my time away.
 In the meantime, Marilyn should know we have this functionality in case folks ask for it... adding Stephen and Marilyn as watchers.

-#15 Updated by Boone Gorges over 1 year ago
+#15 Updated by Boone Gorges about 4 years ago

 - Status changed from Reporter Feedback to Resolved

 Sounds to me like the plugin is pretty much working - the permissions errors with the log files are not something that can be easily fixed (the plugin saves logs in a lousy place, and doesn't make it easy to override this location with something more sensible), but these errors don't appear to affect the ability of the tool to do the cloning itself.